krystofl/learn-kubernetes/README.md

 Krystof learns Kubernetes.

-The following assumes you have Docker installed and working (and are logged in to Docker Hub), and that you have a [Microk8s](https://microk8s.io/#get-started) cluster working.
+The following assumes you have Docker installed and working (and are logged into Docker Hub), and that you have a [Microk8s](https://microk8s.io/#get-started) cluster working.

 **Goals:**